CAVaccineInventory/vial/README.md

 ## Configuration

-Running this requires environment variables.
+Running this requires some secrets in environment variables:

+- `SOCIAL_AUTH_AUTH0_SECRET` can be found in the [Auth0 application configuration page](https://manage.auth0.com/dashboard/us/vaccinateca/applications/7JMM4bb1eC7taGN1OlaLBIXJN1w42vac/settings).
+- `DJANGO_SECRET_KEY` can be any random string.
+One way to generate one is via `python -c "import secrets; print(secrets.token_urlsafe())"`

 Create a file like this named  `.env`, which is loaded by Django:

     SOCIAL_AUTH_AUTH0_SECRET="secret from the auth0 dashboard"
     DJANGO_SECRET_KEY="just a big random string"